-Trump executive order first strike at ending at 'Obamacare'
+Trump executive order is a first strike at ending 'Obamacare'

 “It would create a significant amount of uncertainty and affect insurers’ ability to participate for 2018,” Levitt said.

 Leslie Dach, campaign director of the Protect Our Care Coalition, issued a statement saying, “While President Trump may have promised a smooth transition, the Executive Order does the opposite, threatening disruption for health providers and patients.”
-She called the executive order “irresponsible.”
+He called the executive order “irresponsible.”

 Trump made clear he is not unilaterally suspending the Affordable Care Act.
 It remains on the books, and his directive instructs agencies to act within “the maximum extent permitted by law.”